marouenbg/VFFVA/docs/guide/index.md

     scaling:          CPLEX parameter.
 It corresponds to SCAIND parameter (Default = 0).
                       -1: no scaling; 0: equilibration scaling; 1: more aggressive scaling. more information here: https://www.ibm.com/support/knowledgecenter/SSSA5P_12.7.0/ilog.odms.cplex.help/CPLEX/Parameters/topics/ScaInd.html.
+    optPerc:          Percentage of the optimal objective used in FVA.
+Float between 0 and 100.
+For example, when set to 90 FVA will be computed on 90% of the optimal objective.
     memAff:           none, core, or socket.
 (Default = none).
 This an OpenMPI parameter, more information here: https://www.open-mpi.org/faq/?category=tuning#using-paffinity-v1.4.
     schedule:         Dynamic, static, or guided.
 (Default = dynamic).
 This is an OpenMP parameter, more